tsunami416604/azure-docs.hu-hu/articles/blockchain/workbench/use-api.md

 ## <a name="list-smart-contract-instances-for-a-workflow"></a>Az egyes munkafolyamatok intelligensszerződés-példányainak listázása

-Miután a felhasználó kiválasztja a megfelelő munkafolyamatot, ez az adategység- **átvitel**, a blockchain-ügyfél lekéri a megadott munkafolyamat összes intelligens szerződési példányát.
-Ezeket az információkat a munkafolyamat összes intelligens szerződési példányának megjelenítésére használhatja.
-Vagy lehetővé teheti a felhasználók számára, hogy a megjelenített intelligens szerződési példányok bármelyikére bemutassanak.
+Once a user selects the applicable workflow, this case **Asset Transfer**, the blockchain client will retrieve all smart contract instances for the specified workflow.
+You can use this information to show all smart contract instances for the workflow.
+Or you can allow users to deep dive into any of the shown smart contract instances.
 A jelen példában tegyük fel, hogy egy felhasználó szeretne műveleteket végezni az intelligensszerződés-példányok egyikével.

 Használja a [Contracts GET API-t](/rest/api/azure-blockchain-workbench/contractsv2/contractsget):